bimdata/documentation-old/doc_sphinx/platform/add_content.rst

 Create a Cloud
 ----------------

-* Click the [Create Cloud] button from the button zone
+* Click [Create Cloud] from the button zone
 * Fill the Cloud's name

 .. figure:: /_images/user_guide/platform/cloud.svg
    :alt: Cloud card
    :align: right

-The freshly created Cloud is added at the end of to the list.
+The freshly created Cloud is added at the end of the list.
 On each Cloud's card, the number of Projects and the number of Users are visible.

 For any new Cloud, you can set Users rights.
 See `Users Management page`_ for more information.